joangro/PytorchConvSep/README.md

 ![Newframework](https://i.imgur.com/VuB3T5q.png)

-- Data transformations were applied in order to perform data augmentation, random STFT creation and mixing, channel muting and random song mixing in the same batch are implemented.
+- Data transformations were applied in order to perform data augmentation, random STFT creation and mixing, channel muting and random song mixing in the same batch.

 ## Instructions

-🚨 ATTENTION: Only works in versions of Python 3.6 or higher! 🚨
+🚨 ATTENTION: Only supported in versions of Python 3.6.X or higher! 🚨

 Install packages:
 ```